Netherlands Institute for Art History

-As the logos on the window show, the RKD shares the same building (located near Den Haag Centraal) with the Nederlands Letterkundig Museum (LM), the Huygens ING, the Netherlands Music Institute (NMI) and the Koninklijke Bibliotheek.

-The Netherlands Institute for Art History or RKD (Dutch: RKD-Nederlands Instituut voor Kunstgeschiedenis), previously Rijksbureau voor Kunsthistorische Documentatie (RKD), is located in The Hague and is home to the largest art history center in the world.
-The center specializes in documentation, archives, and books on Western art from the late Middle Ages until modern times.
-All of this is open to the public, and much of it has been digitized and is available on their website.
-The main goal of the bureau is to collect, categorize, and make art research available, most notably in the field of Dutch Masters.
+The Netherlands Institute for Art History or RKD (RKD-Nederlands Instituut voor Kunstgeschiedenis), previously the Rijksbureau voor Kunsthistorische Documentatie (RKD), is located in The Hague and is home to the largest art history centre in the world.
+The centre specialises in documentation, archives, and books on Western art from the late Middle Ages until modern times.
+All of this is open to the public, and much of it has been digitised and is available on their website.
+The main goal of the bureau is to collect, categorise, and make art research available, most notably in the field of Dutch Masters.

 Via the available databases, the visitor can gain insight into archival evidence on the lives of many artists of past centuries.
 The library owns approximately 450,000 titles, of which ca. 150,000 are auction catalogs.
 There are ca. 3,000 magazines, of which 600 are currently running subscriptions.
 Though most of the text is in Dutch, the standard record format includes a link to library entries and images of known works, which include English as well as Dutch titles.

 The RKD also manages the Dutch version of the Art and Architecture Thesaurus, a thesaurus of terms for management of information on art and architecture.
-The original version is an initiative of the Getty Research Institute in Los Angeles, California.
+The original version is an initiative of the Getty Research Institute in Los Angeles.

-History
+History and collections

+The RKD started in 1932, and by 1936 was based at the Korte Vijverberg in The Hague.
+However, the collections themselves were spread across different depots.
+In 1982, the location was centralised at the Koninklijke Bibliotheek (National Library of the Netherlands).

-The collection was started through bequests by Frits Lugt, art historian and owner of a massive collection of drawings and prints, and Cornelis Hofstede de Groot (1863–1930), a collector, art historian and museum curator.
-Their bequest formed the basis for both the art collection and the library, which is now mostly housed in the Koninklijke Bibliotheek (National Library).
+The impetus for setting up the organisation was three separate bequests.
+Firstly from Frits Lugt, art historian and owner of a broad collection of drawings and prints; secondly from Cornelis Hofstede de Groot (1863–1930), a collector, art historian, and museum curator; and finally from Eltjo van Beresteyn, who donated documentation related to the history of the Dutch portrait.

-Open access website

-Though not all of the library's holdings have been digitised, much of its metadata is accessible online.
-The website itself is available in both a Dutch and an English user interface.
+Following the second world war, the collection expanded - the focus was not longer early modern Dutch art, but widened to include documentation related to 19th- and 20th-century art.
+As a consequence the name was modified in 2014.
+The acronym RKD was maintained but the name changed to Nederlands Instituut voor Kunstgeschiedenis.

+Digital collections online - RKD Research

+The collections of the RKD are delivered online via the platform RKDResearch.
+Available in both Dutch and English, the collections is filtered according to various types of data.
+For example: